 We arrived at the Colosseum early, beating the heat and cutting the already daunting line with our Roma Passes.
 Even though it's cliche the Colosseum is one of those must-see things - all that history and drama not to mention the impressive engineering; it could seat about 50,000 and is essentially the blue print for all modern day stadiums.

 In the middle of Piazza del Popolo there's an enormous Egyptian obelisk - one of several perched atop pedestals around Rome.
-It's confounding when you contemplate the voyage; rolled on logs, dragged by beasts of burden, sailed on special barges, all the way from Egypt.
+It's confounding when you contemplate the voyage; rolled on logs, dragged by beasts o

 In the late afternoon we did some shopping, then I visited the Borghese Gallery alone having pounded my traveling companions into pulp with the vicious schedule.
 It was 105 degrees on the villa grounds and people were laying in fountains to get relief, but inside it was cool and the crowds were small thanks to the reservation system.
 The building's opulent interior showcases Bernini's statues of David (fighting Goliath) and Apollo and Daphne, paintings by Caravaggio, Raphael,Titian, and Rubens.